Raptorz84/raptorz.github.io/index.md

 # Cybersecurity Projects

 ## Set up a Home Lab SIEM Monitoring Project
-I was able to set up a home lab enviroment where i could test different system nd network vulnerabilities.
+I was able to set up a home lab enviroment where i could test different system and network vulnerabilities.
 I was a also able to use the home lab to set up an and peoperly configured a SIEM to monitor the network.
 It was configured properly to avoid false false positves and detect malicious network traffic.
 - Platform: Microsoft Azure
 - SIEM Tool: Microsoft Sentinel
 - Use: Open RDP Port Honeypot